Claus1/unigui/README.md

 Button('_Check', push_callback, icon = 'check')
 ```
 #### Load to server Button ####
-Special button which provide loading file from user device or computer to the server.
+Special button provides file loading from user device or computer to the Unigui server.
 ```
 Button('Load', handler_when_loading_finish, icon='photo_library', type = 'gallery')
 ```
-handler_when_loading_finish(button_, the_loaded_file_filename) where the_loaded_file_filename is name in upload server folder, which is
-optional upload_dir parameter in unigui.start.
+handler_when_loading_finish(button_, the_loaded_file_filename) where the_loaded_file_filename is a file name in upload server folder.
+This folder name is optional upload_dir parameter in unigui.start.

 #### Camera Button ####
-Special button which provide to make photo on the user mobile device.
-On PC behaves as 'Load to server Button'.
+Special button provides to make a photo on the user mobile device.
 ```
-Button('Make photo', handler_when_shooting_finish, icon='camera_alt', type = 'camera')
+Button('Make a photo', handler_when_shooting_finish, icon='camera_alt', type = 'camera')
 ```
-handler_when_loading_finish(button_, name_of_loaded_file) where name_of_loaded_file is name of the made photo in the server folder, which is
+handler_when_loading_finish(button_, name_of_loaded_file) where name_of_loaded_file is the made photo name in the server folder.
+This folder name is an
-optional ==upload_dir parameter in unigui.start.
+optional upload_dir parameter in unigui.start.

 #### Edit and Text field. ####
 ```